-- Manually-You can issue a classify command in NerveCenter Client to classify one, several, or all nodes in the database. - Automatically-NerveCenter can be configured to classify nodes when they are added to its database (discovered from a trap, added from a platform such as OpenView Network Node Manager, or imported from another NerveCenter).
+- Manually-You can issue a classify command in NerveCenter Client to classify one, several, or all nodes in the database. - Automatically-NerveCenter can be configured to classify nodes when they are added to its database (discovered from a trap, added from a network management platform, or imported from another NerveCenter).
 Refer to SNMP Auto and Manual Classification Settings in Managing NerveCenter for details about auto-classification.